RolandoKirina/TPE-API-WEB2-TUDAI/README.md

 The endpoint of the API is: http://localhost/yourlocalfolder/chocolate-rest/api/reviews

-# Get all the reviews:
+# Get all the reviews order asc by id:
  Method http GET + http://localhost/yourlocalfolder/chocolate-rest/api/reviews.

  If the request succeeds, the "status code" will be 200 OK.